ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Language Server

-- Introduced new `Extract to local variable` code action
+- Introduced a new `Extract to local variable` code action
-- Introduced new `Extract to function` code action
+- Introduced a new `Extract to function` code action
-- Introduced `loadProject()` API to the workspace manager to open up a project programmatically
+- Introduced the `loadProject()` API to the workspace manager to open up a project programmatically
-- Introduced a new code action to generate module for client declarations (`Generate module for client declaration`)
+- Introduced a new `Generate module for client declaration` code action to generate a module for client declarations

 #### CLI